Prannoy123/INFM-600/readme 2.md

 http://creativecommons.org/licenses/by-nc-sa/4.0/).

 	The data is made available for non-commercial use.
-Those interested in using the data in a commercial context should contact the owner(Gavish Gulati).
+Those interested in using the data in a commercial context should contact the owner(Prannoy Banerjee).

 ----------------
 Acknowledgements